kraslav4ik/Telegram-Routesetting-bot-Python/README.md

 # Telegram-Routesetting-bot-Python
-Telegram Bot for keeping the statistics of ClmbLab Routesetting process

-Single-chat Bot with daily, weekly and monthly scheduled events, conversation-based menus, with polls/buttons/message handlers for collecting info

-Based on Excel Table, which is convenient for visualization.
+Telegram bot to organize and keep the statistics of Routesetting process.
+It can schedule daily, weekly and monthly events, and users can interact  with it by state-machine menus, polls/buttons/messages.
+Statistics are sent in an Excel table for visibility

 Python 3.8